kerbob01/Group_Project2/README.md

 ![Bigfoot](assets/images/2.jpg)
 # Group_Project2
-This Project was to show visualizations realeted to the amount of big foot sightitngs accross the united states
+This Project was to show visualizations related to the amount of big foot sightings across the united states.
+For this project we used PostgreSQL to clean data that was pulled originally from https://www.bfro.net/GDB/classify.asp#classification.the web site was built using Boot strap CSS, the graphs were built using  D3.js.